jahnvirout/NeuralForge-AI/README.md

 ### Semantic Search
 - Generates embeddings for code chunks using sentence-transformers (all-MiniLM-L6-v2)
-- Stores embeddings in a FAISS vector index
+- Stores embeddings in an in-memory FAISS vector index for the active session
 - Performs similarity search to find relevant code for a given query

 ### Retrieval-Augmented Generation (RAG)